spencer-shadley/completed-class/17-NoSQL/README.md

 The structure of a NoSQL database is something other than a table.
 There are several different types of NoSQL databases, such as key-value and graph.
 In this unit we will learn MongoDB, a document-oriented NoSQL database.
 MongoDB documents correspond to a row, or record, in SQL, but unlike rows, documents are analogous to JSON objects.
 You can see why MongoDB is a popular choice for Node.js developers!

-Rather than object-relational mapping, we will implement object-_document_ mapping, or ODM, with Mongoose.js.
+Rather than object-relational mapping, we will implement object-_document_-mapping, or ODM, with Mongoose.js.

 ## Key Topics